All Episodes

 We are going to pass our appropriations bill in the Senate.

-And uh the Democrats and Republicans put up such a stink privately, apparently, that these few courageous senators have now uh said, okay, well, we'll just uh do the CR, and like you suggest, that keeps the spending at last year's level, but only till January.
+And the Democrats and Republicans put up such a stink privately, apparently, that these few courageous senators have now said, okay, well, we will just do the CR.

 I don't think we can assume that the Democrats will continue the continuing resolution until September.

-That's one out possible outcome.
+That's one possible outcome.

 Well, the public does not.

-And I think that the Republican Party, and let me see if you disagree with this, lost a big opportunity to stand together, strip the earmarks out, Republican and Democrat, and say to the Democrats, okay, you don't want to do this, then we'll also affect all the stuff you want and give you a clean appropriations bill and pass it that way.
+And I think that the Republican Party, let me see if you disagree with this, lost a big opportunity to stand together, strip the earmarks out, Republican and Democrat, and say to the Democrats, okay, you don't want to do this, then we'll also affect all the stuff you want and give you a clean appropriations bill and pass it that way.

-Oh, I I would agree that getting rid of the earmarks is absolutely important and it needs to be done, and the Republicans have failed, most of them anyway.
+I would agree that getting rid of the earmarks is absolutely important and it needs to be done.

 There are a few heroes both in the Senate and the House that have tried to do that.